-- Chief Instructional Officer
+-Chief Instructional Officer

-- Academic Senate President (or designee)
+-Academic Senate President (or designee)

 - Dean, Institutional Effectiveness

-District Technical Review Workgroup - Instructional
+District Technical Review Workgroup - InstructionalCouncil on Curriculum and Instruction (DCCI)

-The purpose of the District Technical Review Workgroup - Instructional (DTRW-I) is:
+The purpose of the District Technical Review Workgroup - Instructional (DTRW-I)Council on Curriculum and Instruction -is:

-To put into practice the collaboration of faculty and administration in ensuring the technical and legal accuracy of new and substantially revised courses and programs approved by each College's Curriculum Committee;

-- To safeguard the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs; - To review and develop Board policies, administrative procedures, and standard operating practices in the instructional area prior to submission through Cabinet and the District Consultation Council to the Chancellor and Board of Trustees; and - To serve as a body providing operational and procedural advice to Cabinet and the District Consultation Council for issues that impact instruction Districtwide.
+- To review curricular proposals for compliance, while safeguarding the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs; - To put into practice the collaboration of faculty and administration in ensuring the technical and legal accuracy of new and substantially revised courses and programs, and program inactivation approved by each College's Curriculum Committee; - To safeguard the primacy of each College Curriculum Committee and the College faculty in the design and modification of courses and programs; - To review and develop Board policies, administrative procedures, and standard operating practices in the instructional area prior to submission through Cabinet and the District Consultation Council to the Chancellor and Board of Trustees; and - To serve as a body providing operational and procedural advice to Cabinet and the District Consultation Council for issues that impact instruction Districtwide.

-The DTRW-I is an advisory group to the Chancellor through Cabinet and the District Consultation Council.
+DCCIThe DTRW-I is an advisory group to the Chancellor through Cabinet and the District Consultation Council.
 It reviews curriculum submitted by the three VCCCD College Curriculum Committees.
 The DTRW-I is responsible for reviewing new and substantially revised courses and programs prior to submission through Cabinet and Consultation Council to the Chancellor and the Board of Trustees.
-DTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantially revised courses and programs.
-In addition, the DTRW-I may choose to review and provide advice on questions regarding the interpretation of curricular regulations.
+DCCIDTRW-I is responsible for ensuring the technical and legal accuracy of all components of new and substantially revised courses and programs, and program inactivation.
+In addition, the DCCIDTRW-I may choose to review and provide advice on questions regarding the interpretation of curricular regulations.
 To fulfill these charges, members of this workgroup are assigned responsibility for remaining current on regulations and laws related to curriculum.

-In addition to the general operating agreements for District groups included previously in this Handbook, DTRW-I follows these additional operating agreements:
+In addition to the general operating agreements for District groups included previously in this Handbook, DCCI_DTRW-I follows these additional operating agreements: